July 25, 1944

 area and railroad yards; 51 P-40s and P-51s attack road and river traffic, troop

 compounds and cavalry units at Chaling, Siangsiang, Changsha, Siangyin, and

-Sinshih and NW of Hengyang; 27 P-40s escorting the B-24s over Yoyang claim 6
+Sinshih and northwest of Hengyang; 27 P-40s escorting the B-24s over Yoyang claim 6

 Japanese interceptors shot down; and 11 fighter-bombers support Chinese ground